Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 Buddhist Monasteries and Lion's Mane

-Historical texts indicate Lion's Mane was not consumed casually but incorporated into specific practices by Buddhist monks.
+Historical texts indicate that Lion's Mane was not consumed casually, but rather incorporated into specific practices by Buddhist monks.
 The preparation methods were careful and intentional, often involving:

 • Hot water extraction to make teas